ricardojvsoares/Sunviauto_Project/README.md

 - Open `.pbix` files in **Power BI Desktop** and interact with the visualizations.

 ### **Update Data**
 - Use the **Refresh** button in Power BI to fetch the latest data from connected sources.

+---

+#For obvious reasons there is no data within the project